hameelas/phylo-distance-methods/README.md

     tps invoke <solution-name>

-## Third-Part Libraries
+## Third-Party Libraries

 The following distance methods are shipped by the repository by default.
 The packages used to run these methods can be found in the `third-party` directory.
-In this project, we add `bash` script support for solutions and the respective scripts for running each third-part method can be found in `solution` directory.
+In this project, we add `bash` script support for solutions and the respective scripts for running each third-party method can be found in `solution` directory.

 - RapidNJ: [https://github.com/somme89/rapidNJ](https://github.com/somme89/rapidNJ)